Jall3n/KickStarter-Analysis-Assignment1/README.md

   2. Even though the month of December was close, overall, there were more successful outcomes for every month

 - What can you conclude about the Outcomes based on Goals?
   - Campaign goals that were less than 15,000 were more successful, which consisted of a larger number of outcomes.
-However, except for a small number of outcomes within the 35,000 to 45,000 range the higher in goal amount the more likely you were to fail.
+However, except for a small number of outcomes within the 35,000 to 45,000 range, the higher the goal amount the more likely you were to fail.

 - What are some limitations of this dataset?
   - Certain countries may have more resources compared to others
-  - The amount of interest in a country to watch a play
   - The actors and actresses' ability to perform and their status/recognition
   - The venue and marketability of the play
+  - The size of sample
+  - The number of backers for the campaigns varied

 - What are some other possible tables and/or graphs that we could create?
   - A table or graph of the amount pledged for successful/failed campaigns compared to the goal amounts